ckenst/test-design/README.md

 Certain techniques will be better optimized for exposing some kinds of bugs and worse for others.
 Therefore it's best to ask which combination of techniques is best for a given project.
 The best combination of test techniques will be different for each project.

+- A test technique is a way of designing, running and interpreting the results of tests.
+- You can use any test technique in an exploratory or scripted way.

 ### Most common techniques:

 - Automated Testing
+- Combination Testing
 - Domain Testing
 - Flow Testing
 - Functional Testing